ds-wizard/guide/docs/more/self-hosted-dsw/configuration.rst

    :type: String

-    Secret string of 32 characters for encrypting configuration in the database and JWT tokens.
+    Secret string of 32 characters for encrypting configuration in the database.

+.. confval:: rsaPrivateKey

+    :type: String

+    RSA private key for signing JWT tokens according to RS256 algorithm in PEM format (e.g. use ``ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key`` without passphrase and paste the contents to this configuration item).

 ..
 WARNING::

-    We should keep our ``secret`` secured!
+    We should keep our ``secret`` and ``rsaPrivateKey`` secured!
 Changing ``secret`` will require re-configuration of secrets stored in the database, e.g., token for Registry.

 If we need to change our ``secret``, we need also replace all values encrypted by the secret that is stored in the database as follows: